To Comfort The Afflicted

 Ballot-Measure Democracy A Notable Success in 2012

 BY JIM HIGHTOWER This being the season of giving, it’s worth looking back at some special gifts from November’s election that received little acknowledgement at the time.
 These victories came in campaigns that had no candidates – no Democrats, Republicans or other party designations.
-Rather, they were ballot initiatives – policy ideas put to a […]
+Rather, they were ballot initiatives – policy ideas put to a vote of people themselves.
+This is an exercise in direct democracy that was first proposed by the historic Populist movement […]